-Another important ingredient of sambar is tamarind paste.
-You can use a store brought paste or you can make it at home.
-To make tamarind paste, soak about 2 tbsp of seedless tamarind in ¼ cup water and microwave for 30 seconds.
+Tamarind: Another important ingredient of sambar is tamarind paste.
+You can use a store-bought paste, or you can make it at home.
+To make tamarind paste, soak about 2 tbsp of seedless tamarind in 1/4 cup water and microwave for 30 seconds.
 It will become soft enough to use.
-Some people also like to add jaggery or sugar in their sambar.
+Some people also like to add jaggery or sugar to their sambar.

-Finally you can add a variety of vegetables when making sambar.
-I usually add carrots, eggplants, drumstick and pumpkin.
+Vegetables: Finally, you can add a variety of vegetables when making sambar.
+I usually add carrots, eggplants, drumsticks, and pumpkins.
 Other options are pearl onions and okra.
-You can vary the vegetables you add to Sambar, to get a different flavor each time.
+You can vary the vegetables you add to Sambar to get a different flavor each time.

-Every state in South India, and probably every house has a different version of Sambar that they enjoy and has been passed down from generations.
-I will share my family's favorite sambar recipe here.
+Every state in South India, and probably every house, has a different version of Sambar that they enjoy and has been passed down for generations.
+I will share my family’s favorite sambar recipe here.

 How to make Sambar in Instant Pot?

-In about 30 seconds, add the onion and sauté for couple of minutes.
-Then add tomatoes, sambar powder and salt.
+In about 30 seconds, add the onion and sauté for a couple of minutes.
+Then add tomatoes, sambar powder, and salt.